 Many battery types require a lower charge voltage in warm operating conditions and a higher charge voltage in cold operating conditions.
 The configured coefficient is in mV per degree Celsius for the whole battery bank, not per cell.
 The base temperature for the compensation is 25°C (77°F).

 The chart below indicates the absorption and float charge voltage behaviour at different temperatures.
 The graph displays the temperature compensation for a 12V system and uses a -16mV/°C temperature compensation coefficient.
-For a 24V system multiply the voltages by 2.
+For a 48V system multiply by 4.